shadowc/jsfusion/README.md

 <div data-component="['counter', 'otherComponent']"></div>
 ```

-Finally, you can have children components inside your Component structure
+Finally, you can have children components inside your Component structure,
 and they will be accessible through the `this.children` collection.

 #### HTML